akiraohgaki/devbox/README.md

 - Shell: /bin/zsh
 - sudo: Full privileged

-## How to personalize your devbox container
+## How to personalize the devbox container

-devbox container instances can be personalized in `/devbox/setup-additions/system.sh` and `/devbox/setup-additions/user.sh`.
+The devbox container can be personalized in `/devbox/setup-additions/system.sh` and `/devbox/setup-additions/user.sh` at first run.

-For example, create the following bash scripts in a local directory in the host OS and run the container with the directory mounted.
+For example, create the bash scripts like following in a local directory of the host OS, and run the devbox container has mounted the local directory as `/devbox/setup-additions`.

 [ setup-additions/system.sh ]